A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

 Let us check that $f_r$ has its image in the wedge.
 Indeed, for any $\theta = \left(c_1,...,c_r\right)\in \mathcal C_n(r)$, it follows from the definition of the space $\mathcal C_n(r)$ that $\mathring c_k \cap \mathring c_j= \emptyset$ for all $j\neq k$.
 Furthermore, for each index $j$ between $1$ and $r$, we can write

-Therefore, condition $(D)$ applied to each pair $(j,k)$ with $j\neq k$ implies that at most a single component $f_1(c_j)$ is not the basepoint.
+Therefore, condition $(D)$ applied to each pair $(j,k)$ with $j\neq k$ implies that at most a single component $f_1(c_j)$ is not the base point.
 Said differently: $f_r$ has its image in the wedge.
 The map $f_r$ is $S_r$-equivariant.
 Indeed, for any $\sigma\in S_r$, one has

 Since $\sigma$ permutes the coordinates of the wedge factors, the claim is proven.

 For the converse, assume that $\left(f_1,f_2,...\right) \in C_n(X),$ and that $c_1,c_2 \in \mathcal{C}_n(1)$ are little $n$-cubes such that $\mathring{c}_1\cap \mathring{c}_2 = \emptyset$.
 This is precisely the condition needed to ensure that $(c_1,c_2)$ is an element of $C_n(2)$.
 Consider $f_2\left(c_1,c_2\right)\in X\vee X$.
 From the comonadic compatibility conditions, one has